Sue Gray’s refusal to co-operate with Government probe ‘disappointing’ – No 10

 Labour has said that Rishi Sunak is pursuing a ‘vendetta’ against the former senior official.

-Rishi Sunak thinks it is “obviously disappointing” that partygate investigator Sue Gray chose not to co-operate with a Government process looking into her move to a senior Labour role, Downing Street has said.
+Rishi Sunak thinks it is “obviously disappointing” that partygate investigator Sue Gray chose not to engage with a Government process looking into her move to a senior Labour role, Downing Street has said.

-The Prime Minister’s press secretary also denied Labour’s claim that he is pursuing a “vendetta” against the former senior official.
+But Labour has defended the former senior official for not co-operating with the “political gimmick” review and prioritising the “standard” process carried out by Whitehall’s anti-corruption watchdog.

+It came after the Cabinet Office on Tuesday released an update on Ms Gray’s departure from her high-ranking Whitehall position, which, contrary to briefing to the press, did not say that she had broken rules by speaking to the opposition while still working for the Government.

-In an update on Ms Gray’s departure from her high-ranking Whitehall position on Tuesday, Cabinet Office minister Oliver Dowden said the Government will “consider next steps” after she “chose not to” speak to the investigation.
+Instead, Cabinet Office minister Oliver Dowden said the Government would “consider next steps” after she “chose not to” engage.

+He said the Government had submitted a “confidential assessment” to the Advisory Committee on Business Appointments (Acoba).

+The independent watchdog will recommend a cooling-off period between three months and two years to avoid any conflict of interest once it concludes its own separate review.

 “I think what is more disappointing is that Keir Starmer is in a position where he could clear up very quickly when contact was made by his office or by him to Sue Gray to uphold the integrity of the Civil Service and ensure that it is transparent and open.”